 In addition to photography, Goudal makes video work that is thematically linked to her photos, but in which a great part is played by human physical presence and people's (often unproductive) actions.
 These performance-like video works will be projected large-format at Foam, enhancing the visual experience.
 A few spatial works will also be presented, such as Study for Perspective 1 (2014).
 This life-size installation analyses a photograph of an architectural space, resulting in a three-dimensional experience.

 ABOUT NOÉMIE GOUDAL

 After graduating from the Royal College of Art in 2010, Noémie Goudal's career has advanced rapidly.
 Her work has been shown in various international group exhibitions and has been presented in prominent establishments.
 She has also won several major prizes and grants, such as the Prix HSBC prize for photography in 2013.
 Her work is included in prestigious collections such as the Saatchi Gallery, Fotomuseum Winterthur, the David Roberts Art Foundation and the Conran Foundation.
 She lives and works in Paris and London and is represented by Edel Assanti (London) and Galerie Les Filles du Calvaire (Paris).

 The Geometrical Determination of the Sunrise is an initiative by The New Art Gallery Walsall, UK, and was created in collaboration with Foam.
 A special publication appears with the exhibition, including an essay by Marta Gili, director of Jeu de Paume in Paris.

 With the support of l'Ambassade de France aux Pays-Bas.

-Foam is supported by BankGiro Loterij, De Brauw Blackstone Westbroek, Delta Lloyd, Gemeente Amsterdam, Olympus en de VandenEnde Foundation.
+Foam is sponsored by the BankGiro Loterij, De Brauw Blackstone Westbroek, Delta Lloyd, Gemeente Amsterdam, Olympus and the VandenEnde Foundation.